Effective Date: August 27, 2003

 c.
 In this directive, all document citations are assumed to be to the latest version unless otherwise noted.

-(1) Chair the NASA Contract Administration Services Policy Group (NCASPG), which is the primary forum for consideration of Agency-wide CAAS policy issues, and which ensures Agency-wide oversight of the internal processes by which NASA obtains and uses these services, including development of internal processes for estimating, budgeting, and monitoring annual CAAS requirements
+(1) Designating a co-chair from the OCFO office to the NASA Contract Administration Services Policy Group (NCASPG), which is the primary forum for consideration of Agency-wide CAAS policy issues, and which ensures Agency-wide oversight of the internal processes by which NASA obtains and uses these services, including development of internal processes for estimating, budgeting, and monitoring annual CAAS requirements.

-(2) Develop or amend agreements with CAAS providers and coordinate formulation of annual Mission CAAS allocations with input from the NCASPG members on rates and usage.
+(2) Developing or amend agreements with CAAS providers and coordinate formulation of annual Mission CAAS allocations with input from the NCASPG members on rates and usage.

 b.
-The Assistant Administrator for Procurement is responsible for developing or amending policy and provide functional oversight of the NASA procurement process relative to the delegation of CAAS contract functions.
+The Assistant Administrator for Procurement is responsible for designating a co-chair from the Office of Procurement to the NCASPG; developing or amending policy; and providing functional oversight of the NASA procurement process relative to the delegation of CAAS contract functions.

 c.
-The Associate Administrator for Management Systems and Facilities is responsible for providing policy and functional oversight relative to the delegations of CAAS property administration and plant clearance functions, including issuance of special delegation instructions and management of budgeted CAAS hours for these services.
+The Office of Strategic Infrastructure (OSI) is responsible for providing policy and functional oversight relative to the delegations of CAAS property administration and plant clearance functions, including issuance of special delegation instructions and management of budgeted CAAS hours for these services.
 This responsibility includes review of Center submissions of annual CAAS requirements for these functions and assisting the Center property offices in the resolution of CAAS issues and billing verification.

 d.
-The Associate Administrator for Safety and Mission Assurance is responsible for providing policy and functional oversight relative to delegations of CAAS safety and mission assurance functions.
+The Office of Safety and Mission Assurance (OSMA) is responsible for providing policy and functional oversight relative to delegations of CAAS safety and mission assurance functions.
 This responsibility includes and submitting annual estimates of future CAAS support to the CFO.

 e.
-Mission Directors is responsible for ensuring that reimbursable CAAS needs are estimated annually and included in budget recommendations in accordance with existing procedures, notifying the appropriate functional codes and the NCASPG of planned changes in programs that may impact CAAS requirements.
+Mission Directorate offices are responsible for ensuring that reimbursable CAAS needs are estimated annually and included in budget recommendations in accordance with existing procedures, notifying the appropriate functional codes and the NCASPG of planned changes in programs that may impact CAAS requirements.

 f.
-The Inspector General provide oversight and monitoring of CAAS activity related to the Inspector General's responsibility for ensuring economy and efficiency in NASA operations and the detection of fraud and abuse.
+The Inspector General (OIG) provides oversight and monitoring of CAAS activity related to the Inspector General's responsibility for ensuring economy and efficiency in NASA operations and the detection of fraud and abuse.

 g.
-The NASA Shared Services Center primary responsibility for the Agency CAAS accounting operations, establishing CAAS reporting, billing verification, and payment procedures that permit timely payment of valid bills and providing reports of CAAS costs to NCASPG members and Centers when requested.
+The NASA Shared Services Center's (NSSC) primary responsibilities are for the Agency CAAS accounting operations, establishing CAAS reporting, billing verification, payment procedures that permit timely payment of valid bills, and providing reports of CAAS costs to NCASPG members and Centers when requested.